Bangkok – 5 Temples in One Day, A DIY Travel Guide

 What to Wear

-It’s hot in Thailand with temperatures ranging from 29°C to 35°C in the daytime.
-Thus, some items you may want to consider bringing are sunblock, a summer hat, shades and a water bottle, (There are water refilling stations in most of the temples).
+It’s hot in Thailand with temperatures ranging from 29°C to 36°C in the daytime.
+Thus, make sure you have these items in your backpack: sunblock, a summer hat, shades, and a water bottle, (There are water refilling stations in most of the temples).

 As the saying goes, “the early bird catches the worm,” so start out as early as you can.
-I left my hostel in Khaosan around 7:30 am and because I knew it was going to be a full day of exploring, I had a heavy breakfast at a street restaurant on my walk to the pier.
+I left my hostel in Khaosan around 7:00 am, and because it was going to be a full day of exploring, I had a quick and heavy breakfast, you should too.

 A commuter boat on the Chao Phraya River